-The Savory Rub Seasoning for Chicken:
+The Savory Rub Seasoning for Chinese Roasted Chicken:

 The Chinese Roasted Chicken is seasoned with five-spice powder, crushed black peppercorn, garlic, and kosher salt.

-The five-spice powder is one of most popular seasonings used in Chinese cuisine, but always makes a great twist on American dishes too.
+The five-spice powder is one of the most popular seasonings used in Chinese cuisine, but always makes a great twist on American dishes too.
 It's usually made with a combination of cinnamon, fennel, cloves, star anise, and white pepper.
 It's also a salt-free seasoning.

 You can use Chinese five-spice seasoning to flavor marinades for fish, poultry, seafood, vegetable, and tofu.
 It's also great for sauces or pasta.
 It's an absolutely staple pantry ingredient.